US Defense Chief Slams China as Rising Threat to World Order

 “There are opportunities, but also many challenges,” Stoltenberg said, adding that it's important for Western countries to keep open lines of communication with Beijing.

-Addressing the same audience, U.S. Secretary of State Mike Pompeo refuted assertions that the United States under President Donald Trump was rejecting its traditional international leadership role.
+Also at the Munich conference, Pompeo refuted assertions that the United States under President Donald Trump was rejecting its traditional international leadership role.

 “I’m happy to report that the death of the transatlantic alliance is grossly over-exaggerated,” Pompeo said.
 “The West is winning.”